12 Things That Pollute the Air Inside Your Home

 You can’t get everything out of your home

-A normal existence leads to an increase in some indoor air pollutants—walking, cleaning, or cooking can all add to the load, says Dr. Colbeck.
+A normal existence leads to an increase in some indoor air pollutants—walking, cleaning, or cooking can all add to the load, says Colbeck.
 You can’t avoid doing those things, and you shouldn’t.
 Just take a few measures to keep the air inside safer, he recommends: Use a vacuum with a HEPA filter, open windows when you’re using pollutant-releasing products, and take your shoes off at the door.
 Your lungs will thank you.
-Watch out for some more sneaky home dangers you should never, ever ignore.
+Watch out for more ways your house may secretly be making you sick.

 - American Lung Association.
 “Home Air Pollution Should I Worry?”